MithrilJS/mithril.js/CONTRIBUTING.md

 3. For any new features introduced, be sure to write new unit tests for it.
 Maximum coverage is what we want.
 4. Try to not leave any extra `TODO`s, `FIXME`s, etc. in your code.
 ESLint will nag at you until you fix whatever problem it is.
 	- Note that it's only a warning, not an error.
 It won't fail the CI tests, and there's a few outstanding ones inside Mithril right now.
+	- If you must, use a `TODO(<your_username>): whatever` (or the equivalent `FIXME`, etc.) if it's something you are actively working on, or if it's something more general, file an issue titled "TODO: <short_description>" and reference the `TODO` comment itself.

-It is assumed that all contributions you make you have the appropriate rights to and that it may be made available under the MIT License, the license used for this project.
+It is assumed that you have the appropriate rights to all contributions that you make, and that they can be made available under the MIT License which is used for this project.

 # Style Guide

 The style is checked with ESLint.
 This style guide is here for one reason only: consistency.
 This should work for most code here, but this shouldn't be considered absolute &endash; consistency with the surrounding code is higher priority than following this guide.
-Also, if some sort of hack is impossible without violating this guide (e.g. if Mithril ever needs [Bluebird's infamous hack](https://stackoverflow.com/q/24987896)), just make sure the code is consistent with what's around it.
+Also, if some sort of hack is impossible without violating this guide (e.g. if Mithril ever needs [Bluebird's infamous hack](https://stackoverflow.com/q/24987896)), just make sure the code is consistent with what's around it, and that you document how the hack works if you can, and why the hack was employed.
+If it's a more common one such as Bluebird's, a direct link to a description suffices for how.

 ### Line length